jmaasch/jmaasch.github.io/about.md

 I am a master's candidate in the Department of Computer and Information Science at the University of Pennsylvania's School of Engineering and Applied Science.

 Prior to joining Penn Engineering, I was a life science professional with experience in molecular genetics and public health research.
-I have worked and volunteered in biology labs in the US, France, Uganda, Bangladesh, and Bulgaria.

 <div class="SOCIAL">